The best senior dog supplies can keep your older dog healthier, happier and more comfortable.

 Most dogs love toys, even when they're old and don't have a whole lot of energy to really play with them!

 This is the second time in their lives when soft toys can usually be played with safely (the first is when they're very young puppies).

 Some older dogs find comfort in a toy to carry around or nap with.

-The type of comfort-object toys that are made to help new puppies stay warm and feel less lonely when they leave their momma, can also work great for senior dogs.
+The type of comfort-object toys that are made to help new puppies stay warm and feel less lonely when they leave their momma (like the Smart Pet Love Snuggle Puppy for example), can also work great for senior dogs.

-Rope toys and ridged chew toys help keep teeth and gums healthy.
+Rope toys can help keep teeth and gums healthy.